WORD SORTING JUST GOT BETTER

 Since starting the Daily 5 a few years ago, word sorts are the first thing the students do when they go to the Work on Words station.
 On Monday, they sort and write.
 Tuesday is the favorite: speed sort.
 I found some sand timers from Oriental Trading.
 Wednesday they sort and graph.
 And Thursday they sort and glue the words into their notebooks.
 And on Friday we start with the new sort.
 They can do each sort in less than 5 minutes.

-Here is a post from 2011 that shows a different weekly schedule for word study, before we started using Daily 5.
 There is no one right way to do this.
 Find what works for you!

 Because I don’t use WTW for spelling words, I don’t do a “spelling test” of their sorts every week.
 However, I repeat the PSI assessment (mentioned at the beginning of this post) every quarter.
 After assessments I will rearrange the groups as necessary.
 The WTW level sort books provide periodic assessments that I have great intentions of using, but don’t always (okay, very rarely) get time to use.
 I’ve found they provide helpful, but not crucial information, so don’t beat yourself up if you can’t fit them in to your schedule.
 Doing the PSI a few times a year is really a good measure of where my kids are and they don’t typically change so much in a quarter that you need weekly assessments.